drj11/RSE-Sheffield.github.io/_posts/2019-02-28-git-working-practices.md

 The second action is `git merge`.

-So together the combined effect is: fetch a load of new commits and possibly create a new commit based on commits I've never seen before, and update my working tree to that point.
+So together the combined effect is: fetch a load of new commits and, possibly create a new commit based on commits I've never seen before, and update my working tree to that point.